jmz3/Computer-Integrated-Surgery/REPORT/PA1_REPORT.md

-## Mathematical & Algorithms Implementation
+## I. Mathematics & Algorithms Implementation

 This section introduces the mathematical principles and implemented algorithm for the 6 problems in Programming Assignment 1.